Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 When a driver is stopped for DWI in New York and consents to a PBT, the admissibility of the test results hinges on whether the test was conducted correctly and if the device was in proper working order.
 As per regulations, a police officer must wait at least 20 minutes before administering the PBT to mitigate the potential impact of mouth alcohol on the results.
 The prosecution bears the responsibility of establishing that the PBT was functioning properly at the time of the test, often accomplished through calibration both before and after the arrest.

-When confronted with a DWI charge, it is essential to have the support of a reliable lawyer.
-At Lebedin Kofman LLP, our experienced Manhattan DWI lawyers understand the intricacies involved in DWI cases, particularly the importance of portable breath tests (PBTs).
-Reach out to us today to schedule a consultation and allow us to offer you the necessary guidance.
+When confronted with a DWI charge, it is essential to have the support of a reliable DWI lawyer.
+At Lebedin Kofman LLP, our experienced Nassau County DWI lawyers understand the challenges and possible issues involved in DWI cases, particularly the importance of portable breath tests.
+Reach out to us today to schedule a consultation.

-Dealing with Field Sobriety Tests & the IDTU Video at the Station
+Dealing with Field Sobriety Tests and the IDTU Video at the Station

-The next issue is whether you had performed field sobriety tests when you were pulled over and how you did on those tests.
-The officer makes an IDTU video when they take you to the precinct, and how you looked on the video would be very important in regards to how your DWI case is evaluated and how it proceeds.
+The next issue is whether you performed field sobriety tests when pulled over and how you did on those tests.
+The officer takes an IDTU video when they bring you to the precinct, and how you looked on the video would be very important in regards to how your DWI case is evaluated and how it proceeds.

-They will take into consideration whether you were falling down drunk or whether you looked good, whether you were walking and turning properly, whether you were standing on one foot okay, and if you could touch the tip of your nose with your fingers.
-Generally, they are looking to see if you were coherent.
+They will take into consideration whether you were falling down drunk or looked good, whether you were walking and turning properly, whether you were standing on one foot okay, and if you could touch the tip of your nose with your fingers.
+Generally, they are looking to see if you are coherent.

 Your performance on the field sobriety tests is, of course, very important, but the crown of it would be how you did on the Breathalyzer given at the precinct on video.
 New York City uses the Intoxilyzer 5000EN, so they would see how you did on the test, what your reading was, how many times you had to take it, and whether it was an accurate machine.